Table of Contents

 Backups and Retention

-Backing up content on central.temple.edu is the responsibility of the owner
+Backing up content on sites.temple.edu is the responsibility of the owner

-Computer Services performs nightly backups of all content on central.temple.edu.
-The purpose of that backup is to ensure, in a catastrophic event, the entire central.temple.edu system could be restored.
-Backups of central.temple.edu do not enable individual Web sites, blogs, or postings within sites or blogs to be recovered from system backups.
-Therefore, it is the responsibility of Web site and blog owners to maintain backups of their sites, blogs, and any files uploaded to their sites and blogs.
+Information Technology Services performs nightly backups of all content on sites.temple.edu.
+The purpose of that backup is to ensure, in a catastrophic event, the entire sites.temple.edu system could be restored.
+Backups of sites.temple.edu do not enable individual web sites, blogs, or postings within sites or blogs to be recovered from system backups.
+Therefore, it is the responsibility of web site and blog owners to maintain backups of their sites, blogs, and any files uploaded to their sites and blogs.

-Content will be deleted After 2 years of inactivity or when the owner has left the university
+Content will be deleted after two (2) years of inactivity or when the owner has left the university

-Web sites and blogs will be removed from central.temple.edu when the owner has left the University or after 2 years of inactivity.
-Inactivity means that there has been no updates or comments posted to the Web site or blog in 2 or more years.
+Web sites and blogs will be removed from sites.temple.edu when the owner has left the University or after two (2) years of inactivity.
+Inactivity means that there have been no new posts or pages created or edited on the web site or blog in two (2) or more years.

 Collection of personal information is restricted

-The collection of information (such as through comments or the use of a plug-in such as Gravity forms) is restricted to official University business.
+The collection of information (such as through comments or the use of forms) is restricted to official University business.
 Selling, renting, or otherwise allowing the information collected to be used by non-University entities or using it for non-University business is expressly prohibited.
 Information collected that contains Personally Identifiable Information must be handled according to the proper University guidelines and policies.
-Collection of Social Security Numbers, passwords and credit card or bank account information is prohibited.
+Collection of Social Security Numbers, passwords and credit card or bank account information is expressly prohibited.

-Web sites and blogs have a 50MB quota
+Web sites and blogs have a 250 MiB quota

-All Web sites and blogs on central.temple.edu have a default quota of 50Mb that should not be exceeded.
+All web sites and blogs on sites.temple.edu have a default quota of 250 MiB that should not be exceeded.
 Please use your storage wisely.
 Consider hosting large media elsewhere (e.g. on your TU Gmail account) and linking to it from your site.
-If you are a university school, college or department, you may request additional storage by submitting a TUhelp request.
+If you are a university school, college or department, you may request additional storage by submitting a TUHelp request.

-Sites.temple.edu is not a course management system, and, as such, does not offer the inherent privacy settings and other features provided by a course management system like Blackboard.
-So, please, use Blackboard as your primary course management system.
+Sites.temple.edu is not a course management system, and, as such, does not offer the inherent privacy settings and other features provided by a course management system like Canvas.
+Please use Canvas as your primary course management system.
 If you use site.temple.edu for collaboration with students, choose a privacy setting appropriate for protecting your students’ contributions.

-Web site and blog names are provided on a first-come, first-served basis, but they are subject to review.
-Taking the name of a known campus entity for which you are not an authorized representative is prohibited and will result in the eventual loss of that Web site.
+Web site and blog names are provided on a first-come, first-served basis, and are subject to review.
+Taking the name of a known campus entity for which you are not an authorized representative is prohibited and will result in the loss of that web site.
 Inappropriate names are not permitted.

-Content on central.temple.edu may obtain a redirect if the content is sponsored by an official university department or administrative unit and approval is gained by the Temple University Web Committee.
+Content on sites.temple.edu may obtain a redirect if the content is sponsored by an official university department or administrative unit and approval is gained by the Temple University Web Committee.
 Content redirects must adhere to the university domain name policy.
-To initiate a request, submit a ticket at tuhelp.temple.edu.
+To initiate a request, submit a TUHelp request.
 Redirects for faculty, staff or student blogs or for student organizations will not be issued.

-Computer Services reserves the right to remove any plug-in without prior warning.
-(This may happen, for example, if a security vulnerability is discovered or if a plug-in is no longer compatible with the latest version of WordPress.)
-Requests for installation of additional plug-ins may be submitted to TUhelp.
-Additional plug-ins, however, will rarely be installed.
-Plug-ins must be compatible with the version of WordPress currently installed on central.temple.edu and have a business case for its use.
+Information Technology Services reserves the right to remove any plugin without prior warning.
+This may happen, for example, if a security vulnerability is discovered or if a plugin is no longer compatible.
+New plugins can be requested by submitting a TUHelp request.
+Please note, new plugins will only be installed if there is a specific and significant need for it.
+Plugins must be compatible with the version of WordPress currently installed and must have a business case for its use.
 In addition, there must be significant demand for its functionality and not duplicate existing functionality, and it must be actively maintained by its developer.
-All plug-ins will be evaluated very carefully before installation and must gain approval by the central.temple.edu advisory group.
+All plugins will be evaluated very carefully before installation and must gain approval by the sites.temple.edu advisory group.

-Computer Services reserves the right to remove any theme without prior warning.
-(This may happen, for example, if there is a security vulnerability or technical issue with a theme.)
-If you’re a designer/developer at Temple University and have developed a theme compatible with the installed version of WordPress, you may submit a request to install that theme to TUhelp.
-Additional themes, however, will rarely be installed.
-All themes will be evaluated very carefully before installation and must gain approval by the central.temple.edu advisory group.
+Information Technology Services reserves the right to remove any theme without prior warning.
+This may happen, for example, if a security vulnerability is discovered or if a theme is no longer compatible.
+If you’re a designer/developer at Temple University and have developed a theme compatible with the installed version of WordPress, you may submit a request to install that theme by submitting a TUHelp request.
+Themes will rarely be installed.
+All themes will be evaluated very carefully before installation and must gain approval by the sites.temple.edu advisory group.